Empirical Framework for Cournot Oligopoly with Private Information: Supplementary Appendix: Extensions

 \begin{ex} Considering the log-linear case of Example \ref{ex:nonlinear1}, we can identify

 Since $ \mathfrak{p}^{\mathrm{nl},-1} ( q , p ;\beta ) = \log(p) + \beta q$, we can recover the demand shock as $U = \log(P^\mathrm{nl}) + \beta Q^{\mathrm{nl} +}$. \end{ex}

-Next, we consider the identification of the cost parameter $\lambda>0$.
+Next, we consider identifying the cost parameter $\lambda>0$.
 Because of the nonlinearity of the demand function and the nonparametric distributions, we need to make a location assumption about the conditional mean $\mu_{W|U}$.

 \begin{assumption} We have that $\mu_{W|U}(u) =0$ for every $u \in [\underline u,\bar u]$. \end{assumption}